 John Snell, PhD is the Technical Director of the FUS Foundation's Brain Program, joining the Foundation in October 2009.
 He received a PhD in Biomedical Engineering from the University of Virginia in 1994 and brings a depth of academic and commercial experience in the areas of medical image analysis, neurosurgical planning, surgical navigation, radiation therapy and radiosurgery planning.
 Dr. Snell has served on the faculty of the University of Virginia Neurological Surgery Department and has made contributions to commercial medical device development with several companies including Multimedia Medical Systems, Medical Numerics and Varian Medical Systems.
 John is responsible for the definition and coordination of Brain Program technical research projects as well as providing engineering support to participating research sites.

-Kelsie Timbie joined the Foundation in 2015.
+Kelsie Timbie, PhD joined the Foundation in 2015.
 As the Scientific Programs Manager, she is responsible for developing and guiding research projects that address critical unmet needs and will further the Foundation’s mission of widespread clinical adoption of this technology.
-She is involved in managing the research portfolios of the Cancer Immunotherapy and Brain Programs here at the Foundation, as her extensive research experience in brain and cancer applications for focused ultrasound provides her with particular insight in these areas.
-Kelsie earned her B.S. in Chemical Engineering from Clarkson University and is currently completing her Ph.D in Biomedical Engineering at the University of Virginia.
+As the Director of the Veterinary Program, she is responsible for guiding and developing the scope of the program.
+She is also involved in managing the research portfolios of the Cancer Immunotherapy and Brain Programs here at the Foundation, as her extensive research experience in brain and cancer applications for focused ultrasound provides her with particular insight in these areas.
+Kelsie earned her BS in Chemical Engineering from Clarkson University and her PhD in Biomedical Engineering from the University of Virginia.

 Chief Financial Officer